By Valerie Andrews

 When the waters recede, Sylvie puts the sofa on the front lawn where it slowly rots, and we see how little she cares for homely things.
 For her, every possession, every relationship, and every ounce of human progress, is ephemeral.

-The floods in Fingerbone are almost biblical, reminding that every house and monument will crumble in the course of time. (“Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind.”
-Ecclesiastes 2:11).
+The floods in Fingerbone are almost biblical, reminding that every house and every monument we build will crumble in the course of time.

-In this story, even the family bonds prove fragile.
+Even family bonds prove fragile.
 While Ruth skips school to accompany Sylvie on her expeditions to the lake, learning to how to live lightly and almost reverentially on the land, her younger sister, Lucile moves in with a teacher, grateful to have freshly ironed sheets and home-cooked meals.
-It all comes down to house-keeping — whether we cling to our creature comforts or learn to carry our sense of home within us, wherever we go.

-Robinson is asking us to consider what we have when all our standard props are gone.
-When the sheriff comes to take Ruth away and place her with “a proper family,” Sylvie panics and sets the house on fire.
-Then she flees with Ruth over the old railroad bridge, high above the lake.
-Looking back at the flames, Sylvie sees the soul of the old homestead, rising in the distance.
+Robinson is asking us to consider who we are when all our standard props are gone.
+When the sheriff comes to take Ruth away and place her with “a proper family,” Sylvie sets the house on fire.
+That night, she flees with Ruth over the old railroad bridge, high above the lake.
+Looking back at the flames, Sylvie sees the soul of the old homestead, rising in the distance and breaking free of its own chains.

-Housekeeping is an extended meditation on loss and change, and the contradiction at the heart of American culture — our desire for permanence and our impulse to pack up and hit the road.
+Housekeeping is an extended meditation on how we deal with loss and change, and on two contradictory desire at the heart of American culture — our longing for permanence and our impulse to pack up and hit the road.

 Emerson on Growth and Change

 When Fingerbone was founded in the nineteenth century, the railroad was driving force of economic progress, spurring new waves of migration.
 Yet it also initiated a rash of speculation and market crashes.
 Soon money was short, jobs were scarce, and people left their homes in search of a better life.
-For generations, Americans, now, have struggled with the same unnerving question.
-“Do we dig in deeper or pull up roots?
-Is it time to stay or go?”
+For generations, Americans have struggled with the same unnerving question.
+“Do we dig in deeper or pull up roots?”

 The railroads spawned an era of Westward expansion and a sense of manifest destiny — a belief that the spread of capitalism to all corners of this continent was both righteous and inevitable.
 Today we see a similar belief powering Silicon Valley and the tech corridors surrounding Raleigh, North Carolina, and Boston and New York.